Safe Learning Control with Optimality and Stability Guarantees

+{\xywr \begin{remark} The proposed HO-RCBFs can strictly guarantee safety in the presence of disturbances due to the reciprocal barrier structure.
+However, two limitations still remain.
+First, as the system state approaches the boundary of the set $\mathscr{C}_m$, the HO-RCBFs may generate excessively large control inputs, which can become incompatible with actuator constraints.
+Second, HO-RCBFs are not well defined on the boundary of the set $\mathscr{C}_m$, and measurement noise or small disturbances may be amplified near the boundary due to the reciprocal structure. \end{remark} }

-By Lemma \ref{lm1}, given a constrained optimal control problem with a safe initial state, one can always convert the safety objective to rendering the set $\bar{\mathscr{C}}$ forward invariant {\mg by constructing a valid HO-RCBF candidate.} Taking disturbance/actuator fault into consideration, and using a {\xywv HO-RCBF} to certify the forward invariance of $\bar{\mathscr{C}}$, we reformulate the constrained optimal control problem as follows.
+By {\xyr Theorem \ref{thm:HORCBF}}, given a {\xyr robust} constrained optimal control problem, one can always convert the safety objective to rendering the set $\bar{\mathscr{C}}$ forward invariant {\mg by constructing an HO-RCBF.} {\xyr Now, we can solve the following optimal control problem}